cyrilvincent/shazim/README.md

 Verbose detection
 ------------------
 Thresold = 50% instead of 75%:
-    - dah: AverageHash score (compare a 8x8 matrix with average points with hamming distance)
+    - dah: AverageHash score (generate a 8x8 matrix with average points and compute the hamming distance)
-    - ddh: Difference Hash (compare 8x8 matrix with Discret Cosine Transform from gradients with hamming distance)
+    - ddh: Difference Hash (generate 8x8 matrix with Discret Cosine Transform from gradients and compute the hamming distance)
-    - dfv: Feature Vector Hash (compare a 1280 vector from the output of the convulational parts of the MobileNet network with Cosine distance)
+    - dfv: Feature Vector Hash (generate a 1280 vector from the output of the convulational parts of the MobileNet network and compute the cosine distance)
     - dsize: Image size difference
+    - note that wavelets hash are not used beacause it's too slow and perceptual hash are not used because difference hash is better

 ::